ErikaDebelis/planetary-age/README.md

 * _Babel_
 * _ES6_
 * _Git BASH_

-## Description
-describe the site/application
+* _MarkDown_
+* _JSON_

 ## Setup/Installation Requirements

-1. Download or clone the   link       to your local machine
+1. Download or clone the https://github.com/ErikaDebelis/planetary-age to your local machine
-2. Navigate to the top level of the directory
+2. Navigate to the top level of the directory using git BASH
-3. Open index.html in your browser
-4. Click
-5. Click

-Alternately, visit            gh pages link here
+3. run _npm install_ to install dependencies
+4. To test out the program run _npm test_

 ## Bugs